catechie/ShiftKeyCodingChallenge/README.md

 ### Marjor design pattern and Android components used
 Show case of
 * MVVM architecture,
-* iewModel coroutine scope
+* ViewModel coroutine scope
 * RecycleView and it's adapter
 * Pull to Refresh layout for the detailed view
 * Jetpack Navigation for future scalability,
 * Databinding to simplify coding in UI(activity) by moving the binding to layout file,
-* LiveData observed in UI to avoid AND and comply with single responsibility design principle
+* LiveData observed in UI to avoid ANR and comply with single responsibility design principle